-Watching Florida State Seminoles, I began to think about some of the great Seminoles of the past.
-Which pass catcher would I want most on my team in the prime of their college career in Tallahassee, Florida?
+The Florida State Seminoles have a plethora of terrific and talented players in their history.
+Thinking about some of the great Seminoles of the past, which pass-catcher would you want most on an all-time team of players in the prime of their college careers?

-There have been some pretty good receivers to play at Doak Campbell Stadium over the years, so deciding which one I would want the most isn’t easy.
+There have been some pretty darn good receivers to play at Tallahassee‘s Doak Campbell Stadium over the years, so deciding which one I would want the most isn’t easy.
 However, I cut my list to seven.
-Some were great talents in college and turned into even better professionals in the NFL, while others didn’t live up to their fame as a ‘Nole in the ACC.
+Some were great talents in college and turned into even better professionals in the NFL, while others didn’t live up to their fame as ‘Noles in the ACC.

 7. Laveranues Coles

 Coles was never the threat in college that he became in the NFL for the New York Jets, but to have a receiver that would eventually become a 1,200-yard receiver at the next level is always a plus.
 In four seasons at FSU, one of which he spent as a running back, Coles had 62 catches for 1,064 yards and seven touchdowns.
 He is probably better remembered for the trouble he caused and multiple arrests as a student-athlete, but he was still drafted in the third round of the 2000 NFL Draft because of his talent.

 Not only was Kelvin Benjamin a big receiver for FSU football, he was also a big-time target.
 In two seasons with the Seminoles, Benjamin caught 84 passes for 1,506 yards and 19 touchdowns, but none of them were as important as the game-winning touchdown with 13 seconds remaining in the BCS National Championship game in 2014.

 After a sophomore season with 54 catches for 1,011 yards and 15 touchdowns (tied for the FSU single-season record), the Second Team All-ACC member was selected with the 28th pick in the first round of the 2014 NFL Draft by the Carolina Panthers.